garylirocks/quickrefs/azure-monitor.markdown

     - Helps you plan for scheduled maintenance
   - Azure Monitor (metrics and diagnostics)
   - Advisor
-    - Potential performance, cost, high availability or security issues
+    - Cost, Operational, Performance, Reliability, or Security issues
+    - Updates twice a day

 - Log Analytics